platform-experience/K18-LAB0261/README.md

 ![Not Human Readable](images/lab-05/08-not-human-readable.png)

-It would be much better if it were to say something like "created 3 days ago", which is what is sometimes referred to as "**timeago format**".
+It would be much better if it were to say something like "*created 3 days ago*", which is what is sometimes referred to as **timeago format**.
 Fortunately, the **Moment.js** library comes out-of-box with Service Portal.
 [Moment.js](https://momentjs.com/) is a very powerful library to parse, validate, and manipulate dates in JavaScript.
-With the help of this library, we can easily convert it to display in timeago format.
+With the help of this library, we can easily convert this date to display in timeago format.

 1. Open the **Idea List** widget.

-2. Comment out line **74** of the Client Script by adding two backslashes at the start of the line (`//`).
+2. Comment out line **85** of the Client Script by adding two backslashes at the start of the line (`//`).
-3. Un-comment line **75** of by removing the two backslashes from the start of the line.
+3. Un-comment line **86** by removing the two backslashes from the start of the line.

 ![Commented out](images/lab-05/09-commented-out.png)

 ### How it Works

 The `getCreatedTimeAgo()` function will now parse the response we got back from the REST API.
-On line **84** we are creating a `moment()` object, passing into it the creation date of an idea.
+On line **97** we are creating a `moment()` object, passing into it the creation date of an idea.
 We are then calling the `fromNow()` function on it to convert the date to timeago format.

 ![getCreatedTimeAgo()](images/lab-05/10-get-created-time-ago.png)